tibs/markup-history/README.rst

 A history of markup languages
 =============================

-This is a slideshow originally produced for `PyCon UK 2017`_
+This is a slideshow originally produced for `PyCon UK 2017`_.

-This branch (writethedocs-prague-2018) is where I'm amending the slides for presentation at `Write the Docs Prague 2018`_, and also making such other improvements as I can't resist.

 History
 ~~~~~~~
-* The "short" version of the slides here is as will be presented at
+* The "short" version of the slides here is as presented at
   `Write the Docs Prague 2018`_.
 It is meant to be about 25 minutes long.

 * The "long" version of the slides here is as presented at `Write the Docs